carbon-language/carbon-lang/docs/design/structs.md

 ## Anonymous structs

-Anonymous structs are convenient for defining [data types](#data-types) in an ad-hoc manner.
+Anonymous structs are convenient for defining [data classes](#data-classes) in an ad-hoc manner.
 They would commonly be used:

 -   as the return type of a function that returns multiple values and wants those values to have names so a [tuple](tuples.md) is inappropriate